Our Team

 Ellen Yee Ning Chan

 Ellen (she/they) was born in Hong Kong and moved to Sydney at the age of 5.
-After completing her Bachelor of Music in Canberra she moved to Naarm (Melbourne) with her band Moaning Lisa, who she is the lead guitarist for.
+After completing her Bachelor of Music in Canberra she moved to Naarm (Melbourne) with her band Moaning Lisa, where she played lead guitar.
 Ellen has a passion for building community, championing for accessibility in venues and helping other culturally diverse musicians build capacity and skills to navigate the music industry in Australia.
+She takes a sharp eyed strategic approach to her roles with The Boite.

 Bec James